Adhvay0505/LinWatch/README.md

 # LinWatch

-Linux system information, maintenance and update utility.
+Linux system  security audit, information, maintenance, and update utility.
 Provides detailed system stats (like kernel version, CPU, memory, disk, network, open ports and user info) and optionally checks for and installs software updates.
+Has rkhunter, chkrootkit, ClamAV integrations for robust security analysis of cloud instances

 ## Clone the Repository